-4.1.
+- 4.1.
 Joint Pledge.
-The City and the Lodge shall not discriminatecomply with all applicable laws prohibiting discrimination against any member on the basis of the member's age, race, color, religion, creed, national origin or ancestry, ethnicity, marital status, sexual orientation, sex (including pregnancy), gender (including gender nonconformity or status as a transgender or transsexual individual), military and veteran's status, political affiliation, physical or mental disability, genetic information, race, color, religion, sex, age, national origin or ancestry, genetic information, disability, military service, sexual orientation or any other statusclassifications protected by applicable federal, state, or local law.
+The City and the Lodge shall not discriminate against any member on the basis of age, race, color, religion, creed, national origin or ancestry, ethnicity, marital status, sexual orientation, sex (including pregnancy), gender (including gender nonconformity or status as a transgender or transsexual individual), military and veteran's status, political affiliation, physical or mental disability, genetic information, or any other status protected by applicable federal, state, or local law. - 4.2.

-4.2.
 City Pledge.
-The City agrees not to discriminate against any member on the basis of his or her membership or non-membership in the Lodge or to discriminate, interfere with, restrain or coerce any member because of or regarding his or her activities as an officer or other representative of the Lodge.
+The City agrees not to discriminate against any member on the basis of his or her membership or non-membership in the Lodge or to discriminate, interfere with, restrain or coerce any member because of or regarding his or her activities as an officer or other representative of the Lodge. - 4.3.

-4.3.
 Lodge Pledge.
 The Lodge, within the terms of its Constitution and Bylaws, agrees not to interfere with the desire of any member to become and remain a member of the Lodge or to refrain from Lodge membership.
 The Lodge agrees to fairly represent all members as required by law.